pact-foundation/pact.io/faq/README.md

 Firstly, it is assumed that you have control over the provider's data (and consumer's data) when doing the verification tests.
 If you don't, then maybe Pact is [not the best tool for your situation](https://github.com/pact-foundation/pact-ruby#what-is-it-good-for).

-Secondly, if you think about it, if Pact supports making an assertion that element `$.body.name` may be present in a response, then you write consumer code that can handle an optional `$.body.name`, but in fact, the provider gives `$.body.firstname`, no test will ever fail to tell you that you've made an incorrect assumption.
+Secondly, if Pact supports making an assertion that element `$.body.name` may be present in a response, then you write consumer code that can handle an optional `$.body.name`, but in fact, the provider gives `$.body.firstname`, no test will ever fail to tell you that you've made an incorrect assumption.
 Remember that a provider may return extra data without failing the contract, but it must provide at minimum the data you expect.

+The same goes for specifying "<VALUE> or null".
+If all your provider verification test data returned nulls for this key, you might think that you had validated the "<VALUE>", but in fact, you never had.
+You could get a completely different "<VALUE>" for this key in production, which may then cause issues.

 The same goes for specifying an array with length 0 or more.
 If all your provider verification data returned 0 length arrays, all your verification tests would pass without you ever having validated the contents of the array.
 This is why you can only specify an array with minimum length 1 OR a zero length array.